barthy-koeln/vue-cms-table/README.md

-*NOTE: You can send any number of additional data in case something went wrong.
-Typically along the lines of "reason" or "message".
+*NOTE: You can send any number of additional data in case something went wrong, typically along the lines of "reason" or "message".
 The entire response body will be passed to the error callback.*

 </details>